Blyde River Canyon Tour

 Blyde River Canyon Tour offers magnificent landscapes and scenic landmarks.
 Experience the natural wonders of one of the largest canyons in the world.

-Type Guided drive and hike Location Blyde River Nature Reserve, South Africa Group size 2 or more Duration 4 nights / 5 days Grading Easy Day Stages Scenic drives and short hikes Distance Easy walking Terrain Tracks and trails Accommodation 3/4 star lodges Meals Included Cost Available on request Dates Whole year
+Type Guided drive and hike Location Blyde River Nature Reserve, South Africa Group size 2 or more Duration 4 nights / 5 days Grading Easy Day Stages Scenic drives and short hikes Distance Easy walking Terrain Tracks and trails Accommodation 3/4 star lodges Meals Included Cost From R26 250 per person Dates Whole year

 Scenic drives and walks in the Blyde River Nature Reserve and the Panorama route.